-The tuition refund policy used by Calhoun Community College is mandated by the Alabama State Board of Education.
+The tuition refund policy used by Calhoun Community College is mandated by the Board of Trustees of The Alabama Community College System.
 We are obligated to abide by the policy.
 The following are the basic guidelines:

 Students wishing to withdraw from some or all of their classes must do so through MyCalhoun.
 Amounts that may be due students by the College as a result of dropping classes will be refunded as applicable after the 2nd week of the term as long as the student account balance is zero.